 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit…”

-Good Bye Cow
+Good Bye, Cow

 OK, let’s look at the cow.
-We’ve been raised to believe that, if we say “the sinner’s prayer” and “ask Jesus into our hearts,” then we are saved.
+We’ve been raised to believe that if we say “the sinner’s prayer” and “ask Jesus into our hearts,” then we are saved.
 This is not true.

-No where do you find someone saying “the sinner’s prayer,” filling out a “salvation card” and putting it in the offering pan to show that they are saved.
+Nowhere do you find someone saying “the sinner’s prayer,” filling out a “salvation card” and putting it in the offering pan to show that they are saved.

 No where in the Bible is it recommended that you go to church on Sunday morning to be saved.

 These man-made “techniques” will not save you.
-I’m not taking away from Jesus being the Way, the Truth and the Light.
+I’m not taking away from Jesus being the Way, the Truth and the Life.
 I’m not discrediting your salvation if you said the sinner’s prayer (I did too).
 What I’m saying is that saying a “magic mantra” or faithfully going to a building every Sunday is not a “free pass” into the Kingdom.

-How then Shall I be Saved?
+How, Then, Shall I be Saved?

 It’s really quite simple … Repent and follow Him.

 To repent not only means to feel sorry for your sin, it also means to turn away from it and have nothing more to do with it.
-Not only does it mean to forsake your old sins and change how you act, to repent also means to change how you THINK and RELATE to the world around you!
-We accomplish this facet of repentance by renewing our mind according to His Word.
+Not only does it mean to forsake your old sins and change how you act, but repent also means to change how you THINK and RELATE to the world around you!
+We accomplish this facet of repentance by renewing our minds according to His Word.